 Among older Americans, fall-related injuries are the leading cause of death!

 Many older adults and their families do not understand the factors that put them at risk for a fall and are unaware of how to reduce this risk.
-It has shown that individualized multi-dimensional exercise programs yield significant improvements in balance measure, mobility measures, and decreased fall risk.
-An effective fall prevention program has been shown to reduce fall risks through a combination of exercise and risk education.
+It has been shown that individualized multi-dimensional exercise programs yield significant improvements in balance measure, mobility measures, and decreased fall risk.
+An effective fall prevention program has been shown to reduce fall risk through a combination of exercise and risk education.

 This program includes a comprehensive assessment to help identify: